Banks Township Fire and Rescue

 The Fire Department was fortunate in 2003 to be awarded a $28,000,00 grant from the Grand Traverse Band of Ottawa and Chippewa Indians.
 This funding was used to purchase a thermal imaging camera and two new automated defibrillators or AEDs.

-In 2003, the Fire Department has 21 members: eight Emergency Medical Technicians and two Medical First Responders.
+In 2003, the Fire Department had 21 members: eight Emergency Medical Technicians and two Medical First Responders.
 Twenty individuals are certified as level one or two Fire Fighters.
 The department is very active in local schools offering fire prevention training and CPR.
 Additionally, two new pumper trucks were purchased in 2003.
 These trucks, valued at $200,000 each, replaced a 1978 and a 1985 pumper truck.

 Banks Township Fire Board: